velasvalen17/ionic-react-bmi/ionic-react/README.md

 ## Overview

 Proof of concept.
-Web app transformed into a Android app that calculates the Mass-Body-Index using two input fields and two buttons.
+Web app transformed into an Android app that calculates the Mass-Body-Index using two input fields and two buttons.
 Inputs are accepted as meters/kgs or feet/lbs.

 ## Build and deploy